 - Legitimacy and accountability of representative bodies; - Participatory mechanisms for consultation, participation and consent; - Access to justice and grievance mechanisms for women, men and youth.

-Please refer to Module 8: REDD+ Safeguards under the UNFCCC for more information on the REDD+ safeguards and support on country approaches to them.
+Please refer to the module onREDD+ Safeguards under the UNFCCC for more information on the REDD+ safeguards and support on country approaches to them.

 STAKEHOLDER ENGAGEMENT AND REDD+ IMPLEMENTATION PHASES